H-alpha as a Tracer of Star Formation in the SPHINX Cosmological Simulations: Results

-\Cref{fig:sfr-vs-ha-int} also reveals that the \sfrvsha{} relation in \sphinx{} exhibits significant scatter around the median relation (hereafter \sfrvar{}).
+\Cref{fig:sfr-vs-ha-int} also reveals that the \sfrvsha{} relation in \sphinx{} exhibits significant scatter around the median relation (hereafter, \sfrvar{}).
 In particular, we find that \sfrvar{} decreases from $\sfrvar{}\approx0.17$~dex at $\loglumhaint{}=41.3$ to $\sfrvar{}\approx0.04$~dex at $\loglumhaint{}=42.8$, and has a median $\sfrvar = 0.11$~dex.
 This scatter is neglected by the existing \sfrmodel{} calibrations, leading to errors in the predicted SFRs of individual galaxies.
-To quantify this effect, we introduce the SFR bias factor, defined as the ratio between the SFR predicted from \ha{} and the ``true'' SFR measured in the simulation: $\sfrbias{} \equiv \mathrm{SFR}\left(\mathrm{H}\alpha\right)/\mathrm{SFR}_{10}$.
+To quantify this effect, we introduce the SFR bias factor, defined as the ratio of the SFR predicted from \ha{} to the true SFR directly tracked by the simulation: $\sfrbias{} \equiv \mathrm{SFR}\left(\mathrm{H}\alpha\right)/\mathrm{SFR}_{10}$.
 Here, we use the T19 calibration that assumes $Z_*=Z_\odot$ to calculate \sfrmodel{} as this calibration provides the best match to the SPHINX data (see \cref{fig:sfr-vs-ha-int}).
 We note that using a different calibration would only change \sfrbias{} by a constant factor (in logarithmic scale) without affecting any trends observed between \sfrbias{} and the physical properties of \sphinx{} galaxies.